-BILLING FOR SERVICES OF EMPLOYEES PAID ON MONTHLY BASIS
+BILLING FOR SERVICES OF EMPLOYEES PAID ON MONTHLY BASIS 8299

-(Revised 01/2020)
+(Revised 10/2020 and renumbered from 8740)

-This section provides the methodology and formula for determining the hourly billing rate when a department bills for the services of employees paid on a monthly basis on or after January 1, 2020.
+This section provides the methodology and formula for determining the hourly billing rate when an agency/department bills for the services of employees paid on a monthly basis on or after January 1, 2020.
 As outlined below, the hourly billing rate is computed using the total actual working time per year and the state’s staff benefit contribution percentage.

 Total actual working time per year is determined by deducting the number of hours for Saturdays, Sundays, holidays, and other absences from total hours for the calendar year.
 To determine other absences, departments will compile and average absences such as vacation leave, annual leave, personal leave program, sick leave, bereavement leave, informal time off, jury duty leave, military leave, furlough leave, and professional development leave.

 This formula only provides billing for hours actually worked.
 The formula does not include an amount for such costs as identifiable operating expenses incurred in rendering the service, charges for other than incidental use of equipment, overhead, and other costs.
-In addition, Workers’ Compensation, Industrial Disability, Unemployment Compensation, and Life Insurance benefits are not included in the formula since these expenses can vary substantially among departments.
+In addition, Workers’ Compensation, Industrial Disability, Unemployment Compensation, and Life Insurance benefits are not included in the formula since these expenses can vary substantially among agencies/departments.
 However, such costs should be included in billing for services in accordance with SAM sections 8752.1 and 8758.

-BILLING FOR SERVICES OF EMPLOYEES PAID ON MONTHLY BASIS
+BILLING FOR SERVICES OF EMPLOYEES PAID ON MONTHLY BASIS 8299

-(Revised 01/2020)
+(Revised 10/2020 and renumbered from 8740)

 HOURLY BILLING RATE CALCULATION – TOTAL ACTUAL WORKING TIME PER YEAR